 Arrive at the race well-prepared

 One thing that can throw you into a panic on the day is arriving at the race venue late and being disorganised.
 The key to keeping those nerves in check is to arrive in plenty of time and to be already wearing the kit that you intend to race in, together with your race number already pinned to your clothing.
-Also, ensure that your kitbag contains a selection of other kit items in case you need to cater for varying weather conditions, and don’t forget to take the race organiser’s final instructions.
+Also, ensure that your running kitbag contains a selection of other kit items in case you need to cater for varying weather conditions, and don’t forget to take the race organiser’s final instructions.
+Have a running checklist of thing to remember.

 Enlist family and friends' help